MeitarTurgeman/messaging_system/README.md

 - **Docker containerization** — consistent, portable builds for any environment.
 - **Kubernetes orchestration** — scalable, resilient deployment on local clusters and the cloud.
 - **Infrastructure as Code** - with Terraform: EKS cluster, RDS database, VPC, and more.
-- **AWS Native Services** - ECR, S3, Route 53, Load Balancer, CloudWatch, Auto Scaling Groups.
+- **AWS Native Services** - ECR, S3, Load Balancer, CloudWatch, Auto Scaling Groups.

 ---